Skip to main content

 Space Menu

-The space menu is a handy shortcut for (not restricted to):
+The right side is a handy shortcut for (not restricted to):

 • Contextual actions